Win Theingi Tun

-Win Theingi Tun (ဝင်းသိင်္ဂီထွန်း; born 1 February 1995) is a Burmese professional footballer who plays as a forward for Sabah FA and the Myanmar national team.
-Besides Myanmar, she has played in Thailand, Malaysia and India.
+Win Theingi Tun (ဝင်းသိင်္ဂီထွန်း; born 1 February 1995) is a Burmese women's professional footballer who plays as a forward for Ayeyawady W.F.C. and the Myanmar national team.

-She is ranked 18th in the list of top international women's football goalscorers by country, and is the current all-time top scorer of Myanmar Women League and India Women's League.
+She is ranked 18th in the list of top international women's football goalscorers by country, and is the current all-time top scorer of Myanmar Women League and Indian Women's League.

 Club career

 Myawady

 Win Theingi Tun played for Burmese club Myawady from 2016 to 2019.
 She became the Myanmar Women League's all-time top scorer with 87 goals.

 Gokulam Kerala FC

 Win Theingi Tun played for Indian club Gokulam Kerala from October 2021 to May 2022, scoring 18 goals in 9 games.

 Lords FA

 On 11 August 2022, Win Theingi Tun moved from Gokulam Kerala to Lords FA on a three-month contract; she was the first Burmese female player to play abroad.
 Lords FA, who were competing in the 2022–23 Kerala Women's League, played against Bosco FA in their season opener on 11 August; they won the match 12–2, with Win Theingi Tun coming on as a starter and scoring four goals.

 She set a new record as she scored 11 goals for Lords FA in their 33–1 win against Kadathanad Raja on 17 September.
 In the following match, Win Theingi Tun scored 15 goals and assisted 5 against SBFA Poovar on September 25, breaking her previous record of 11 goals in 1 match.